Last Updated on March 27, 2021 by Shaun Snapp

 Consulting companies create the idea that they create all of this fantastic knowledge internally (to the degree that they can maintain the illusion).

 What Would IT Look Like with Functioning Research Entities?

-A functioning research entity that was not trying to maximize their income from vendors would be free to perform fact-checking.
+A functioning research entity that was not trying to maximize its income from vendors would be free to perform fact-checking.
 And if it existed, SAP’s HANA TCO claim would have been falsified many years ago.